webpack/webpack.js.org/content/guides/webpack-and-typescript.md

 }
 ```

-You can read more about tsconfig.json configuration options at the [TypeScript documentation website](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html)
+You can read more about the configuration options on the [TypeScript website](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html).
+Now let's set up a simple webpack configuration for TypeScript:

 __webpack.config.js__

-A basic webpack with TypeScript config should look along these lines:

 ```js
 module.exports = {